EsezaKironde/EsezaKironde/README.md

-👋 Hi there, I'm @EsezaKironde!
+Hi!
+I'm @EsezaKironde!
-🧬 Data Scientist by Day, Brain Explorer by Night
+Data Scientist | Biostatistician
-I'm a biostatistician-in-training who's passionate about using data to decode the mysteries of human health.
-Think of me as a detective who uses Python, R, and SAS instead of a magnifying glass!
+Turning healthcare data into insights that matter.
+I work with Python, R, and SAS to solve health-related puzzles.

-👀 What Gets Me Excited?
+🔬 Currently working on:

-Turning complex healthcare data into actionable insights that actually help people and making machine learning algorithms that can predict healthcare behaviors (because who doesn't love a good crystal ball?)
+Advanced survival analysis

-🌱 Currently Growing
+Neural networks with TensorFlow/PyTorch

--Deep diving into advanced survival analysis techniques -Exploring the fascinating world of neural networks with TensorFlow/PyTorch
+🤝 Let's collaborate on:

-💞️ Let's Collaborate On
+Healthcare analytics with real impact
--Healthcare analytics projects that make a real impact -Creative ways to make complex statistical concepts more accessible -Anything involving machine learning in public health!
+Making stats less intimidating

-😄 Pronouns
+ML projects in public health

-She/Her
+💁‍♀️ She/Her

-"In data we trust, but first we clean it!" - My daily mantra
+"In data we trust, but first we clean it!" 🧹✨

 <!---
 EsezaKironde/EsezaKironde is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.